ssansskarr/buildathon-genai/README.md

 pip install -r requirements.txt
 ```

-3. Create a `.env` file based on `.env.example` and add your Gemini API key.
+3. Create a `.env` file based on `.env.example` and add your Lyzr API key.

 4. Run the Flask server:
 ```bash